Pension

 Why do part-time jobs mean lower retirement savings?

-If you work less, you earn less, so you pay in less to OASI (state pension fund = Pillar 1) and to the OPA pension fund (occupational benefits plan = Pillar 2).
-This will negatively impact your retirement later on.
+If you work less, you earn less, which means you pay less into OASI (state pension = Pillar 1) and into OPA (occupational benefits insurance = Pillar 2).
+This will have a negative impact on your pension later on due to the lower contributions.
 For this reason, the Swiss Conference of Gender Equality Delegates recommends that women do not work less than 70% for a significant period of time.

 And the gaps grow even larger when women take career breaks, possibly to spend a year or two at home to devote themselves entirely to their children.
 Gaps also happen when people take a sabbatical to travel the world.
-These lost years of contributions will considerably reduce your retirement savings.
+As a result, you will be short of contribution years, which will lead to a noticeable reduction in your pension.

 What requirements are there for a full OASI pension?

-If you want to receive the maximum pension of CHF 2,450 per month, then you will need to earn an average of CHF 88,200 a year.
-Many people working part-time fail to achieve this level of income.
-And retirement gaps have even more drastic consequences.
-Every missing contribution year leads to a pension cut of 2.3%.
-In order to avoid this, you will have to pay in the minimum OASI contribution of (currently) CHF 514 a year when you stop working.
+The maximum pension of CHF 2,520 per month (as of 2025) depends on the average income, education and/or care credits, and any contribution gaps.
+Contribution gaps are particularly critical, as every missing contribution year results in a further 2.3% reduction in the pension.
+To avoid this, you must take the initiative yourself during work breaks and pay in the annual minimum OASI contribution of currently CHF 530 (as of 2025).
 You can request a statement for your personal OASI account from the compensation fund.
 You can make up for these lost contributions within five years once you start paying in the minimum contribution.

 What disadvantages will part-time workers see in their occupational benefits insurance?

-In accordance with OPA (Federal Law on Occupational Retirement, Survivors’ and Disability Pension Plans), if you earn more than CHF 22,050 a year, your employer must enroll you in a pension fund.
+If you earn more than CHF 22,680 a year (as of 2025), your employer must register you with a pension fund in accordance with OPA (Federal Act on Occupational Benefits).
 If you make less than this, you are not required to be enrolled in Pillar 2.
-For part-time employees, the coordination deduction presents an additional disadvantage.
+For part-time employees, the so-called “coordination deduction” is an additional disadvantage:

 • Teaser Image